Current Initiatives

 Radio Communication System Replacement

-Replaces the Radio Communication system used by Public Safety and ITS in the offices of the Fire Marshal, Emergency Management, Cultural Properties, and Environmental Health and Safety spanning 3-years, which will also form the foundation to assimilate all university radio users into a single system.
+Replaces the Radio Communication system used by Public Safety and ITS in the offices of the Fire Marshal, Emergency Management, Cultural Properties, and Environmental Health and Safety spanning 3-years, forming the foundation to assimilate all university radio users into a single system.

 Key areas of focus: